 Author contributions.
-LAK wrote the introduction (Sec.
-1), the parts addressing cold spells (Sec.
-3), and the sections about predictability, climate change and research perspectives (Sec.
+The original idea for the paper was developed by LAK and JGP.
+The concept was developed together with all co-authors.
+LAK wrote the introduction (Sect.
+1); the parts addressing cold spells (Sect.
+3); and the sections about predictability, climate change and research perspectives (Sects.
 6-8).
-TM wrote the background section (Sec.
+TW wrote the background section (Sect.
 2).
-SP wrote the passages on heat waves (Sec.
-3) and contributed to the Sect.
+SP wrote the passages on heat waves (Sect.
+3) and contributed to Sects.
 6 and 7.
-In Sec.
+In Sect.
 4, OM wrote the parts on heavy precipitation, flood events and extreme snowfall, while AMR and PMS wrote the parts addressing droughts.
 In Sect.
 5, JGP wrote the parts on wind extremes and AMR on compound events.
 The figures were prepared by LAK, with the idea for Fig. 2 coming from OM.
 All authors contributed with discussions and revisions.